rqnguyen100/rqnguyen100.github.io/_projects/gen_drive.md

 ---
 layout: page
-title: project 6
+title: Geneva Drive Manufacturing
-description: a project with no image
+description: the construction of the geneva drive mechanism using manual and CNC lathes and mills
-img:
+img: assets/img/gDrive/IMG_0528.HEIC
-importance: 4
+importance: 3
-category: fun
+category: class
 ---

 Every project has a beautiful feature showcase page.